SandraGoutte/frog_color_polymorphism/README.md

 1. `Create_bed_file_sliding_window.R` creates a BED file with coordinates for a custom 3kb sliding window with 1kb overlap between adjacent windows to use in Pixy.
 2. `Sliding_windows_stats.sh` calculates Pi, Dxy, and Fst for 4 _Ptychadena_ species that share the same green/brown color polymorphism, and Tajima's D for _P. robeensis_ on sliding windows along the genome.
+3. `robeensis_thetamap.R` Calculates a mutation map for _P. robeensis_ to be used in Betascan.
-3. `Run_Betascan.sh` runs Betascan on the _P. robeensis_.
+4. `Run_Betascan.sh` runs Betascan on the _P. robeensis_ genome.
-4. `plot_Betascores.R` imports the ouput from Betascan, calculates the first percentile betascore value across the genome and plots betascores.
+5. `plot_Betascores.R` imports the ouput from Betascan, calculates the first percentile of betascore values across the genome, and plots betascores.
-5. `Plot_stats_sliding_windows.R` loads all statistics computed on sliding windows and creates a mutli-panel plot for _P. robeensis_ and for the 3 other polymorphic _Ptychadena_ species.
+6. `Plot_stats_sliding_windows.R` loads all statistics computed on sliding windows and creates a mutli-panel plot for _P. robeensis_ and for the 3 other polymorphic _Ptychadena_ species.

 ## Recombination rate mapping

 This analysis is run on `highcov10_genotype.vcf`.

 1. `Recombination_rate.sh` runs LDhat on the _P. robeensis_ genome and outputs a recombination map file per chromosome.
 This scipt uses `get_vcf_per_chr.sh`, `split_vcf_all_chr.sh`, `run_interval_all_chr.sh`, `joint_rho_SNPposition_all_chr.sh`, `remove_2_first_lines.sh`, `trim_result.sh`, `cat_all_results_one_file.sh`.
-2. PLOT REMCOMBINATION MAP MIssiNG
+2. `plot_recombination_map.R` plots the recombination map in the region of interest.

 ## TWISST analysis

-This analysis uses `ptychadenas4sp_filtered.recode.vcf`.
+This analysis uses `ptychadena_4sp.vcf`.

-1. `Run_TWISST_on_sliding_windows.sh` phases the input VCF and runs TWISST on the 4 polymrophic _Ptychadena_ species on 50 SNPs windows.
-In order to make the windows artificially overlap (with 1 SNP step), the script creates
+1. `Run_TWISST_on_sliding_windows.sh` phases the input VCF and runs TWISST on the 4 polymrophic _Ptychadena_ species (including green and brown individuals for each species).
+In order to make the windows artificially overlap (with 1 SNP step), the script creates 50 versions of the VCF starting at 1 SNP intervall from each other and TWISST is run on 50 SNPs non-overlapping windows on each VCF, results are combined at the plotting step.
+2. `Plot_TWISST_output.R` imports the output from TWISST, identifies tree topologies in which green individuals of all 4 species group together, sums the weights of green-grouping topologies and plot the result.

+## Haplotype tree reconstruction

+This analysis uses `highcov_12sp.vcf.gz`.

+`Reconstruct_haplotype_tree` phases the VCF including 12 Ethiopian Highlands _Ptychadena_ species, selects the region of interest and splits the haplotypes before reconstructing a phylogenetic tree of the haplotypes.